Student Spotlight: Sam Guerrero

 “My family would not have been able to afford a post-secondary education for me if it had not been for College of DuPage,” he said.
 “I also think about my future when making decisions, and the prospect of being drowned in debt did not appeal to me because I knew that it would make it more difficult to start my own life.”

-Helping Ortega-Guerrero toward his goal is his involvement with the Student Leadership Council.
-For the 2013-2014 year, he was elected president, which has given him an opportunity to understand the student perspective on campus and to communicate their comments.
-As president, he also sits on the Shared Governance Council, which serves in an advisory capacity to the College president and consists of the constituency group leaders.
+Helping Guerrero develop his skills was his involvement with the Student Leadership Council.
+As president, he had an opportunity to understand the student perspective on campus and to communicate their comments.
+He also sat on the Shared Governance Council, which served in an advisory capacity to the College president and consisted of the constituency group leaders.

-“All of these opportunities have helped to shape my goals in determining who I want to be when I graduate from college, and I have learned to always be aware of the people that you are representing,” he said.
+“All of these opportunities helped to shape my goals in determining who I wanted to be when I graduated from college, and I learned to always be aware of the people you are representing,” he said.

-The scholarship is helping Ortega-Guerrero pay for his own education without the help of his parents.
-He also works as a math tutor at Mathnasium and in the Admissions and Outreach office at COD.
+The scholarship helped Guerrero pay for his own education without help from his parents.
+He also works as the center director at Mathnasium and in the Admissions and Outreach office at COD.
 As the oldest of three boys, he knows the responsibility that comes with it.

 “I am always conscious of the example that I am setting for my younger siblings.
 I want to show them that no matter what obstacles you may face, they can be overcome with hard work and persistence,” he said.

 Guerrero graduated with his associate’s degree in 2014 and was an Outstanding Graduate finalist.
 He received a full scholarship to Benedictine University and was elected as President of the Student Senate at Benedictine.
 He also had an opportunity to serve on the board of the Consulate General of Mexico in Chicago and participated in Juntos Podemos (Together We Can), which promotes the well-being of Mexicans in the United States and their ties with Mexico.